E-plane and H-plane: H-plane

 In the case of the same linearly polarized antenna, this is the plane containing the magnetic field vector (sometimes called the H aperture) and the direction of maximum radiation.
 The magnetizing field or "H" plane lies at a right angle to the "E" plane.
 For a vertically polarized antenna, the H-plane usually coincides with the horizontal/azimuth plane.
 For a horizontally polarized antenna, the H-plane usually coincides with the vertical/elevation plane.

 Illustrations

 Co- and cross-polarizations

-Co-polarization (co-pol) on cross-polarization (cross-pol) are defined for the radiating E and H planes.
-These directions are defined in spherical coordinates to corresponding to the spherical wavefronts of the propagating wave.
+Co-polarization (co-pol) and cross-polarization (cross-pol) are defined for the radiating E and H planes.
+These directions are defined in spherical coordinates corresponding to the spherical wavefronts of the propagating wave.
 By convention, the co-pol direction is the direction of the E field while the cross-pol direction is the direction of the H field.
 Receive power for a co-pol oriented antenna is maximum while receive power is minimum for cross-pol orientation.